George Morrison (1919–2000)

 1990

-Morrison’s solo exhibition Standing in the Northern Lights: George Morrison, a Retrospective, opens at The Minnesota Museum of American Art, St. Paul (May 6–Jun 24); the travels on to the Tweed Museum of Art, University of Minnesota-Duluth (Jul 28–Sep 9); then Plains Art Museum, Moorhead MN (Sep 28–Nov 25).
+Morrison’s solo exhibition Standing in the Northern Lights: George Morrison, a Retrospective, opens at The Minnesota Museum of American Art, St. Paul (May 6–Jun 24); the exhibit travels on to the Tweed Museum of Art, University of Minnesota-Duluth (Jul 28–Sep 9); then to the Plains Art Museum, Moorhead Minnesota (Sep 28–Nov 25).

-Morrison exhibits in Frank BigBear, George Morrison, Daniel Soderlind, Bockley Gallery, Minneapolis MN (Mar 2–Apr 14).
+Morrison exhibits in Frank BigBear, George Morrison, Daniel Soderlind, held at Bockley Gallery, Minneapolis, Minnesota (Mar 2–Apr 14).

 1991